-5.3.3.6.
+5.3.3.7.
 Age and Composition

-Only returns of those salmon that were released into the Tilton Subbasin offer an indication of age composition of this population; they are characterized as being "jacks" or "adults."
+Only returns of those salmon that were released into the Tilton Subbasin offer an indication of age composition of this population; they are characterized as being "jacks" or "adults" because Coho Salmon are typically only two ages.
 For natural-origin Tilton Subbasin Coho Salmon, jacks comprised a mean of 43% of the mature salmon released into the Tilton Subbasin from 2007-2017, and adults comprised the remaining 57%.

-The Tilton Subbasin population currently is not supported by hatchery production that is dedicated to supplementing the population.
+The Tilton Subbasin population currently is not supported by hatchery production that is dedicated to supplementing the population; hatchery-origin Coho Salmon are primarily transported to support harvest opportunity in this Stabilizing population.
 Thus, hatchery production metrics are only relevant to the population inasmuch as they influence the number of surplus Lower Cowlitz Subbasin hatchery-origin adults available for transport to the Tilton Subbasin.
 From 2007-2017, a mean of 4,163 hatchery-origin Coho Salmon from the Segregated Hatchery Program were transported and released into the Tilton Subbasin.
-A mean of 162 of those were harvested, and we estimate (based on constant 12% fallback and 10% pre-spawn mortality rates) that a mean of 2,348 survived to spawn.
+A mean of 162 of those were harvested, and we estimate (based on assumed 12% fallback and 10% pre-spawn mortality rates) that a mean of 2,348 survived to spawn.